macvk/vpn-leaks-test/README.md

 - WEB rtc IP leak test
 - Email IP leak test

-You can integrate these tests into your website.
+You can integrate these tests into your WordPress website.
 More information about the tests is available here https://bash.ws/.

 ## How to install & use